atidbit/doc-b/content/publications/psychological-safety-and-the-perils-of-silencing-dissent-a-rapid-review-meta-analysis/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Psychological Safety, Advancement and Review, 2*(1)"
+publication: "*Psychological Safety, Advancement and Review, 1*(1)"
 publication_short: ""

-abstract: This paper explores the potential connections between the Indigenous Hawaiian practice of ho’oponopono and modern constructs of psychological safety in teams.
-Ho’oponopono is a cultural tradition focused on conflict resolution through collective responsibility, repentance, forgiveness, and reconciliation.
-Psychological safety describes a group climate characterized by interpersonal trust, inclusion, and risk-taking.
-At first glance, these concepts may seem unrelated.
-Analysis reveals notable alignments between ho’oponopono principles and psychological safety aims of mitigating fear, restoring trust, and enabling participation after setbacks.
-However, thoughtfulness is needed when translating communal ho’oponopono practices into contemporary organizational contexts.
-While ho’oponopono holds lessons for psychological safety in society, careful adaptation and more research is needed on implementation.
-With sensitivity, the harmony and foundation of ho’oponopono could meaningfully complement techniques for cooperation in organizations and larger societal issues.
+abstract: The role of psychological safety in organizations is critical in fostering innovative thinking, encouraging transparent communication, and promoting employee engagement.
+Despite its importance, a culture of psychological safety may be jeopardized when dissenting voices are silenced.
+This paper provides a comprehensive examination of psychological safety and the dangers of suppressing dissent within organizations.
+Through a rapid review meta-analysis of key studies, this paper elucidates the concept of psychological safety, discusses the adverse impacts of discouraging dissent, and reveals the pivotal role of leadership in promoting a culture of openness and safety.
+Our findings underscore the importance of an organizational environment where dissent is seen as an opportunity for learning and growth rather than as a threat.
+Recommendations for future research are suggested to further expand the understanding of these phenomena and to explore effective interventions for creating psychologically safe workplaces.
+This research has important implications for organizational leaders, human resource professionals, and policy-makers seeking to foster a culture of psychological safety in their organizations.

 # Summary.
 An optional shortened abstract.
-summary: This paper explores the potential connections between the Indigenous Hawaiian practice of ho’oponopono and modern constructs of psychological safety in teams.
+summary: The role of psychological safety in organizations is critical in fostering innovative thinking, encouraging transparent communication, and promoting employee engagement.

 tags:
 - psychological safety